 If you are looking for a bronze sculpture as a form of investment, then also consider where you can find the best value.
 Often, many sculptures are reproductions, but I would recommend that you purchase a bronze sculpture that has value.

 Unfortunately, yes.
 The loss of luster on the surface of bronze is caused by a chemical reaction of the metal through the air, moisture, or contact with acids that come into contact with it, and are usually green in color.
 But artists appreciate this luster, which they believe gives a sculpture a certain depth and feel.

 If you want your sculpture to retain its bronze color for a longer period of time.
 To avoid it, you may want to consider the following steps.

 1. Keep the sculpture in a place with low humidity.

 2. Protect the sculpture from dust and other corrosive materials.

 3. Avoid touching or prolonged touching of the sculpture.

 4、Avoid contact with paint or fabric.

-5, Periodically wipe your bronze sculpture carefully with a soft cloth or toothbrush.
+5, Periodically wipe your sculpture carefully with a soft cloth or toothbrush.